NonequilibriumDynamics/NormalHermiteSplines.jl/README.md

  <img src="/images/m_t_6.png" width="256"/>  <img src="/images/m_cf_6.png" width="256"/>  <img src="/images/m_grid_6,2,3.png" width="256"/>

-We'll construct an interpolating normal spline using this function and its gradient values sampled on the 1000 Halton nodes ([1]) distributed in the [-1,1]x[-1,1] square.
+We'll construct an interpolating normal spline using this function and its gradient values sampled on 1000 Halton nodes ([1]) distributed in the [-1,1]x[-1,1] square.
 ```
 using NormalHermiteSplines